- Play in the Bay

 Falling over and losing your strength and balance shouldn’t be considered a natural part of ageing.
 In actual fact, improving your strength and balance is considered to be one of the most modifiable risk factor with regards to having a fall.

-It all comes down to ‘use it or lose it’ and the classes that Sport Bay of Plenty plans to co-ordinate will involve simple but effective exercises that will improve leg strength and also challenge participants balance in a fun and safe environment.
+It all comes down to ‘use it or lose it’ and the classes that Sport Bay of Plenty is helping co-ordinate will involve simple but effective exercises that will improve leg strength and also challenge participants balance in a fun and safe environment.

 For more information about preventing falls and how to make your home ‘fall-proof’ go to www.livestronger.org.nz